God can use anyone. It is true God can use anyone, I need to say it again, God can use anyone. It does not matter who you are God can use anyone.

-Jesus took me, a self-centred, consumer driven man, who in his RE exam got an F and turned me into a Pastor, helped me get a degree, I am not intellectual, I can’t spell my grammar is appalling but Jesus said I can use you, Adam.
+Jesus took me, a self-centered, consumer-driven man, who in his RE exam got an F and turned me into a Pastor, helped me get a degree, I am not intellectual, I can’t spell, and my grammar is appalling but Jesus said I can use you, Adam.

 Today God is saying I can use you, whatever has happened in the past I can use you.